Ithaca, New York: 19th century

 In the late 19th century, more industry developed in Ithaca.
-In 1883, William Henry Baker and his partners started the Ithaca Gun Company, making shotguns.
+In 1883, William Henry Baker and his partners founded the Ithaca Gun Company, which manufactured shotguns.
 The original factory was located in the Fall Creek neighborhood of the city, on a slope later known as Gun Hill, where the nearby waterfall supplied the main source of energy for the plant.
-The company became an icon in the hunting and shooting world, its shotguns famous for their fine decorative work.
+The company became an icon in the hunting and shooting world, and its shotguns were known for their fine decorative work.
 Wooden gunstocks with knots or other imperfections were donated to the high school woodworking shop to be made into lamps.
-John Philip Sousa and trick-shooter Annie Oakley favored Ithaca guns.
+John Philip Sousa and trick-shooter Annie Oakley favored Ithaca Gun Company guns.
 In 1937, the company began producing the Ithaca 37, based on a 1915 patent by noted firearms designer John Browning.
 Its 12-gauge shotguns were the standard used for decades by the New York City Police Department and Los Angeles Police Department.

 In 1885, Ithaca Children's Home was established on West Seneca Street.
 The orphanage had two programs at the time: a residential home for both orphaned and destitute children, and a day nursery.
 The village established its first trolley in 1887.
 Ithaca developed as a small manufacturing and retail center and was incorporated as a city in 1888.
 The largest industrial company in the area was Morse Chain, elements of which were absorbed into Emerson Power Transmission on South Hill and Borg Warner Automotive in Lansing, New York.

 Ithaca claims to be the birthplace of the ice cream sundae, created in 1892 when fountain shop owner Chester Platt "served his local priest vanilla ice cream covered in cherry syrup with a dark candied cherry on top.
-The priest suggested the dessert be named after the day, Sunday—although the spelling was later changed out of fear some would find it offensive."
+The priest suggested the dessert be named after the day, Sunday, although the spelling was later changed out of fear some would find it offensive."
 The local Unitarian church, where the priest, Rev. John Scott, preached, has an annual "Sundae Sunday" every September in commemoration.
 Ithaca's claim has long been disputed by Two Rivers, Wisconsin.
 Also in 1892, the Ithaca Kitty became one of the first mass-produced stuffed animal toys in the United States.

-In 1903, a typhoid epidemic resulting from poor sanitation infrastructure devastated the city.
-Not having access to unpolluted water was one suspicion to the cause of the outbreak because "[r]efuse and the contents of the early sewer system dumped directly into the inlet".
-One out of ten citizens fell ill or died.
-Local residents lost fifty-one people to the illness that year, but there was “an average of thirty-nine cases each year” for the consecutive ten years following.